Chart Color Schemes

 Residential development activity is lower than average in Lalor - East according to AreaSearch's national comparison of local real estate markets

 Lalor - East has seen approximately 35 new homes approved annually.
-Over the past five financial years from FY21 to FY25, around 175 homes were approved, with a further 5 approved in FY26 so far.
-Despite population decline during this period, development activity has been adequate relative to population changes, which may benefit buyers.
+Over the past five financial years, from FY21 to FY25, around 175 homes were approved, with an additional 8 approved so far in FY26.
+Despite a decline in population during this period, development activity has been adequate relative to the population change, which is positive for buyers.

 Frequently Asked Questions - Development